davidjnovak/word-hunt/README.md

   * A bulleted list of individual components that make up the feature.
 This can be as little as one item, and doesn't have to be anything crazy as long as it contains the parts to make up the full feature
 * A **notes** section (optional)
   * A bulleted list of optional notes that can contain any kind of extra messages, info, or whatever else you can think of that feels relevant.
+* A **related issues** section (optional)
+  * A list of issue references (usually only just one other) that directly relate to the new issue.
+This is typically only for issues that have backend AND frontend components, but are split into two issues.

+Like mentioned above, if your feature has a backend and frontend component, try to split them up into two respective issues and add each as a related issue on the other.

 Below is an example of an issue (Lobby System issue) with the proper structure.
 The format of the structure follows markdown syntax.
 Each section header is denoted by a # followed by the name of the section (# Goal, # Deliverables, # Notes).
 Bulleted lists can be denoted by * or -.
+Issue references are denoted by a # and then the number of the issue (you will see an autofill when you hit #, just find the issue if its been made already).
 ![Issue Example](./resources/images/issue_example.png)

 #### Bug